aws/aws-database-encryption-sdk-dynamodb/README.md

 and want to store some objects.
 The security requirements for these objects involves classifying particular attributes as sensitive information.
-You can use annotations from the Enhanced DynamoDB Client and the DB ESDK to define the objects types and which fields are encrypted:
+You can use annotations from the Enhanced DynamoDB Client and the DB-ESDK to define the objects types and which fields are encrypted:

 ```java